ritsu/gnucash-reports/README.md

-# tag-barchart
+# gnucash-reports
-A custom <a href="https://www.gnucash.org/">GnuCash</a> barchart report that groups accounts based on tags.
+A set of custom <a href="https://www.gnucash.org/">GnuCash</a> barchart and piechart reports that group accounts based on tags.

-While this has been tested on my own system and appears to be working fine, accuracy of the reports is not guaranteed, and there may be bugs. *I am not a Scheme coder.* Testing, suggestions and code contributions are much appreciated!
+While this has been tested on my own system and appears to be working fine, accuracy of the reports is not guaranteed, and there may be bugs.
+Testing, suggestions and code contributions are much appreciated!

 ## Motivation
-GnuCash comes with a standard set of barchart reports that are already quite good.
+GnuCash comes with a standard set of barchart and piechart reports that are already quite good.
 But like other standard reports, individual balances (e.g. indvidual stacks in a stacked barchart) are constrained by the structure of the account tree.
 That is, individual balances *must* consist of a single account or the combined balance of all child accounts of a single account.

 For example, if you have multiple cash accounts spread across different branches in your account tree, you cannot create a standard report that tracks them as one balance, unless they are all children of the same parent account, and that parent account has no other non-cash accounts.

 ## Introducing Tags
 One way around this limitation is to allow tagging of accounts with (key: value) pairs.
 Reports could then use these tags to group accounts accordingly.
 For example, you could tag any number of accounts with `Type: Cash`, and no matter where they are in the acccount tree, their balances could be tracked together as one item in a report.

 Since tags are not (yet) implemented in GnuCash, this report co-opts the **Account Note** field as the free-form input of choice for user-defined tags.
 The report will interpret any comma-separated string containing a colon `:` as a tag's key-value pair.
 For example, suppose an account has the following **Account Note**:

   ```
   Type: Cash, Account Type: Savings, Institution: MyBank
   ```

-* A tag-barchart report using the tag-key `Type` will group this account with other `Type: Cash` accounts.
+* A tagged report using the tag-key `Type` will group this account with other `Type: Cash` accounts.
-* A tag-barchart report using the tag-key `Account Type` will group this account with other `Account Type: Savings` accounts.
+* A tagged report using the tag-key `Account Type` will group this account with other `Account Type: Savings` accounts.
-* A tag-barchart report using the tag-key `Institution` will group this account with other `Institution: MyBank` accounts.
+* A tagged report using the tag-key `Institution` will group this account with other `Institution: MyBank` accounts.

 ## Examples